-The Kendall County Stormwater Management Oversight Committee held an annual public meeting on October 11, 2018 at 4:00pm in the County Board Room located in the Kendall County Office Building, 111 W. Fox Street, Yorkville, IL.
+The Kendall County Stormwater Management Oversight Committee held an annual public meeting on December 12, 2019 at 4:00pm in the County Board Room located in the Kendall County Office Building, 111 W. Fox Street, Yorkville, IL.
 The meeting was held to receive public input regarding stormwater management related regulations and enforcement and to discuss proposed changes to the Kendall County Stormwater Management Ordinance.

-At the meeting, 6 of the 10 committee members were present.
-Also in attendance was the Kendall County Senior Planner, a representative of the State's Attorney's Office, a member of the Kendall County Soil and Water Conservation District, and a representative from the Village of Oswego.
+At the meeting, 9 of the 10 committee members were present.
+Also in attendance was the Kendall County Senior Planner, a representative of the State's Attorney's Office, and the Kendall County Forest Preserve Commission Director.